-Dyke-Davidoff-Masson syndrome (DDMS) is a condition characterised by hemicerebral atrophy/hypoplasia secondary to brain insult usually in fetal or early childhood period and is accompanied by ipsilateral compensatory osseous hypertrophy and contralateral hemiparesis.
+Dyke-Davidoff-Masson syndrome is a condition characterized by hemicerebral atrophy/hypoplasia secondary to brain insult usually in fetal or early childhood period and is accompanied by ipsilateral compensatory osseous hypertrophy and contralateral hemiparesis.

 - thickening of the skull vault (compensatory)